Emergency incident prompts police to close main road through Newtown

-A main road through a town centre has been closed due to an emergency incident.
+A main road through a town centre has been closed due to a medical emergency.

 Published